VolkovLabs/business-forms/README.md

 - Allows to customize Submit, Reset buttons and form layout.
 - Allows to split form elements into sections.
 - Allows to request confirmation before update request.
+- Allows to send all or only updated elements in the Payload.

 ## Architecture